TobiasPolak/PowerPriorEAP/README.md

 3. [03Estimation.R](https://github.com/TobiasPolak/powerprioreap/03Estimation.R) - Script to estimate parameters
 4. [04Simulation.R](https://github.com/TobiasPolak/powerprioreap/04Simulation.R) - Script to perform simulations
 5. [05RunAnalysis.R](https://github.com/TobiasPolak/powerprioreap/05RunAnalysis.R) - Script to run final analysis to compare methods for the manuscript.

+## Citation
+Please consider citing our paper if you plan to use our code and/or data.
+We are happy to collaborate or answer any questions.

+Please cite this work as: Polak TB, Cucchi DG, van Rosmalen J, et al. Augmenting treatment arms with external data through propensity-score weighted power-priors: an application in expanded access. _arXiv preprint arXiv:2306.01557, 2023_.
+* For questions, email:
+    * tobias.polak@erasmusmc.nl

 ## Note